sunrise-choir/meta/CONTRIBUTING.md

 - What is the full error you are seeing?
 - How can we reproduce this?
   - Please quote as much of your code as needed to reproduce (best link to a public repository or [Gist](https://gist.github.com/)
-  - Please post as much of your database schema as is relevant to your error

 Thank you!
 We'll try to respond as quickly as possible.